-In an interview for Business Insider Klotz pointed out: “From organizational research, we know that when human beings come into contact with death and illness in their lives, it causes them to take a step back and ask existential questions,” Klotz said.
+In an interview for Business Insider, Klotz pointed out: “From organizational research, we know that when human beings come into contact with death and illness in their lives, it causes them to take a step back and ask existential questions,” Klotz said.
 “Like, what gives me purpose and happiness in life, and does that match up with how I’m spending my right now?
 So, in many cases, those reflections will lead to life pivots.”

 This should create a moment of reflection for employers, according to Klotz.
-“I think we are entering a period of time where companies are trying to figure out, ‘Who are we in this new world of work?
+“I think we are entering a period where companies are trying to figure out, ‘Who are we in this new world of work?
 What kind of schedule do we want to give our employees?'”

 How to Avoid The Great Resignation?

-One of the biggest challenges Deloitte identified is the need to improve what is often called the “employee experience.”
+One of the biggest challenges Deloitte identified is the need to improve the “employee experience.”
 Eighty-four percent of the survey respondents rated this issue important, and 28 percent identified it as one of the three most urgent issues facing their organization.

-MIT research shows that enterprises with a top-quartile employee experience, “achieve twice the innovation, double the customer satisfaction, and 25 percent higher profits than organizations with a bottom-quartile employee experience.”
-Employee experience is defined by two factors: work complexity, and behavioral norms associated with collaboration, creativity, and empowerment, i.e., the ability to create value.
+MIT research shows that enterprises with a top-quartile employee experience “achieve twice the innovation, double the customer satisfaction, and 25 percent higher profits than organizations with a bottom-quartile employee experience.”
+Employee experience is defined by two factors: work complexity and behavioral norms associated with collaboration, creativity, and empowerment, i.e., the ability to create value.

 What’s your risk exposure?

-ROUNDMAP™ framework and methodology are mostly about engaging employees and improving employee experience while working together across the mental and functional silos.
-Not just to act as close as possible to the market, to respond quickly to change in opportunities and threats, but to empower and to entrust employees to give their best to increase customer value significantly.
+ROUNDMAP™ Framework is first and foremost about engaging employees and improving employee experiences by working together across the mental and functional silos.
+Not just to act as close as possible to the market ─ to respond quickly and effectively to change due to new opportunities and threats ─ but to empower and entrust employees to give their best to increase customer value significantly.